THE 28th ANNUAL

 STUDENT RESEARCH COMPETITION

-CALIFORNIA STATE POLYTECHNIC UNIVERSITY, POMONA
+CALIFORNIA STATE UNIVERSITY, EAST BAY

 The competition is held to promote excellence in undergraduate and graduate scholarly research and creative activity by recognizing outstanding student accomplishments throughout the twenty-three campuses of the California State University.